pasciaks/JPACRUDProject/README.md

 <hr>

-### The database consists of only 1 single table.
+### The database consists of only a single table.

 ![Database Schema](2.png)

 <hr>

-### The power of this app comes from a weeks long development of a word-searching hiding utility and related random/path based algorithms developed by myself since the start of this cohort.
+### The power of this app comes from weeks long development of a word-search hiding utility and related random/path based algorithms that I personally developed since the start of this cohort.

 ![The Wordsearch util usage](3.png)